blot-bot-org/.github/profile/README.md

 - Blot Bot has a firmware binary which can be flashed on to any Arduino-compatible board, such as the ESP32.
 - Blot Bot also has an interfacing library, core-lib aka `bbcore`, with many useful utilities such as generating drawing instructions and handling the networking between the firmware and the software.
 - To implement `bbcore`, I am developing a desktop application which allows you to design and print drawings within a single app.

+Information for specific aspects of the project can be found in their respective repositories.
 <br>

 ## A-Level NEA information